How to Engage and Involve Families for Student Success

 - Lack of understanding on the part of the school for families with a single parent, grandparents, foster parents, and other caregivers

-Washington Leadership Academy is an example of an XQ school approaching communication differently.
+Washington Leadership Academy, an XQ school in Washington, D.C., works to alleviate these barriers through the way they approach communicating with families.
+At WLA, educators explicitly involve families in monitoring and supporting student progress.
 The school culture focuses strongly on developing leadership habits in students.
 To monitor progress, they use something they call “Habit Memos.”
 Here’s how it works:

 - Behavior observations.
 Teachers observe their students daily, paying close attention to behavior changes.